andrescosta/jobico-cloud/README.md

 #### support

-This folder contains utilities libraries used by the different components of the system.
+This folder contains utilities libraries used by the different parts of the system.

 #### plugins